 - When: February 18-27 each year.

 - Cost: Free for foreign tourists.
 Indian adults pay 50 rupees, and children aged between five and 12 pay 10 rupees.
 Normal entry fees apply to the Taj Mahal.

-See a procession of decorated effigies of horses called kuthirakolams, offered to the temple deity on the last day of this five day temple festival.
+See a procession of decorated horse effigies called kuthirakolams, offered to the temple deity on the last day of this five-day temple festival.
 There's also a parade of elephants in the evening, accompanied by traditional percussion.